Faith & Spirituality

 Tutor Group Prayer: the opportunity for students and staff to pray together.

 Year 12 Prayer Novena and Graduation Mass: prayer to support Year 12 students commencing the HSC examinations and the celebration of graduation.

 Saint Francis Xavier Day Mass: celebrating the College patron.

 Advent and Christmas Liturgy

-Sharing Our Call: an in-service program for staff on Marist education and practice.
+Footsteps: an in-service program for staff on Marist education and practice.